Picture this: your company is finally off-the-ground and you’re ready to start looking for your very first employee.

 While you’re not alone in this thinking, it helps to get some kind of HR input right from the very start to save you having to go back and change your policies further down the line.

-However, if you don’t have a full-time HR professional or Human Resources department in the company or aren’t in the market for one yet, you may want to outsource advice to make sure you’re doing the right thing.
+However, if you don’t have a full-time HR professional or Human Resources department in the company or aren’t in the market for one yet, you may want to outsource HR to make sure you’re doing the right thing.
 CharlieHR’s HR Advice provides on-demand advice on compliance issues and HR legalities from an expert.
-Live HR support from your own personal advisor will provide you with everything you need to be compliant without paying over the odds for a dedicated HR person in your company.
+Live HR support for small businesses from your own personal advisor will provide you with everything you need to be compliant without paying over the odds for a dedicated HR person in your company.

 It’s also a good idea to start building up your HR compliance software suite, which will include tools like onboarding software and time-tracking software.
 Again, this makes sure you’re doing things right from the start so you’re not having to backtrack later on.